The Volokh Conspiracy

 If the Rubenfeldian approach were truly in accordance with original meaning, one would expect people at the time to note that and to deploy it as an argument for wide-ranging use of eminent domain.
 While federal government takings were rare during this period, most state constitutions had public use clauses with identical or similar wording to the federal one.
 Takings by state and local governments generated extensive public use litigation.
 Yet the Rubenfeld theory is conspicuous by its absence in this period.

-The closest thing we have to a judicial endorsement of the Rubenfeld theory is a belated one Justice John Paul Stevens, the author of the Kelo majority opinion.
+The closest thing we have to a judicial endorsement of the Rubenfeld theory is a belated one by Justice John Paul Stevens, the author of the Kelo majority opinion.
 After he retired from the Court in 2010, Stevens came to realize that his defense of the broad view of public use in Kelo was in part based on what he called an "embarrassing to acknowledge" error in interpretation of precedent.
 In retirement, Stevens instead shifted to defending Kelo based on a theory similar to Rubenfeld's.
 But one retired justice's view is not much of a legal precedent, and certainly doesn't tell us anything of use about the original meaning.

 In Chapter 2 of The Grasping Hand, I included a critique of Rubenfeld's theory.
 Here is an excerpt: